-This classic apple tart recipe is an easy way to make a sweet dessert treat that everyone will love, especially if served with lashings of fresh cream.
+This classic French apple tart recipe is an easy way to make a sweet dessert treat that everyone will love, especially if served with lashings of fresh cream.
+Or, serve yours with our delicious vanilla custard.

 This is a great recipe for beginners who have never attempted to make a tart before.
 Follow our simple step-by-step method that will guide through all the stages of making an apple tart, until you have the mouthwatering dessert out of the oven.